The Appraisal Firm can help you remove your Private Mortgage Insurance

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 obligates the lenders on nearly all loans to automatically stop the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
-Smart homeowners can get off the hook sooner than expected.
-The law pledges that, upon request of the home owner, the PMI must be released when the principal amount reaches only 80 percent.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
+Keen homeowners can get off the hook a little early.
+The law stipulates that, upon request of the homeowner, the PMI must be released when the principal amount equals just 80 percent.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: